 AFTER PHOTO: Classic combinations of Spanish-style building materials, techniques and colors have been brought together to create a beautiful new composition of Santa Barbara Spanish architecture.

-AFTER PHOTO: 6″ half round copper gutters with smooth gooseneck downspouts are a must when creating a Santa Barbara Spanish look.
+6″ half round copper gutters with smooth gooseneck downspouts were incorporated.
 Dark stained wood rafter tails on long eaves contrast well with the off white integral color plaster.
+Spanish Colonial Revival style black wrought iron details for railings and awning brackets are other forms of architectural jewelry.

 Oversized cast concrete planter boxes with smooth trowel integral color plaster match the exterior facades.